kinseb-cela/GOAD/ad/GOAD-Light/README.md

 ![GOAD Light overview](../../docs/img/GOAD-Light_schema.png)

-This is a light version of goad without the essos domain.
+This is a light version of goad without the siguria domain.
 This lab was build for computer with less performance.
 Missing scenarios:
 - cross forest exploitation (no more external forest)
 - mssql trusted link